For Fall Transfers (Entering September 2014)

 Wesleyan's Profile code is 3959.

-If biological/adoptive parents are divorced, separated, single or were never married, the CSS Noncustodial Profile and a copy of the noncustodial parent's 2012 federal tax return and W2 form(s) (copies of 2011 federal tax returns required for Early Decision 1&2).
-Send 2011 if you file a tax extension every year or your 2012 tax return is not complete by the priority date.
+If biological/adoptive parents are divorced, separated, single or were never married, the CSS Noncustodial Profile and a copy of the noncustodial parent's 2013 federal tax return and W2 form(s).
+Send 2012 if you file a tax extension every year or your 2013 tax return is not complete by the priority date.
 If there is a tax extension, please submit that documentation.

 This requirement is not initiated until the student completes the CSS Profile.
 Once completed, the College Board will send the student an email directing him/her to share the email with the noncustodial parent.
 The message will include:

 - A link to the website where the noncustodial parent will be required to login.